The WooCommerce Marketplace lets developers sell helpful extensions to WooCommerce customers to make their stores better.

 Get to know your future customers ↑ Back to top

 People turn to WooCommerce to transform their WordPress site into an eCommerce store.
 When they want to add complex functionality, they purchase extensions from WooCommerce.com.
-On average, stores running WooCommerce have 15 plugins, of which 6 are WooCommerce-specific.
+On average, stores running WooCommerce have 15 plugins, of which six are WooCommerce-specific.
 (Data from WooCommerce Tracker)

 Customers purchasing from WooCommerce.com are dedicated to WordPress and the ethos that comes with it — open source, extendable, customizable.

-Our data shows that WooCommerce.com customers are (Data from WooCommerce.com):
+WooCommerce.com data shows that customers are:

 - Building stores for themselves: 84% of customers are buying extensions for their own stores.